 One of the initial seeds for this project can be traced back to a similarly, independently-minded country, Iceland.
 In 2005 our MI Chair, Paul Kearns, had just started teaching the people strategy course on Reykjavik Business School’s MBA programme.
 At its simplest level, people strategy is a grand plan to ensure an organization achieves the very best value from all of its people.
 Iceland (population <350,000), where you get the distinct impression that everybody knows each other, is best described as a community with an incredibly strong bond; forged out of their challenging environment.
 The MBA classes were set group assignments, working with Icelandic CEOs, to experiment with the lessons of maturity learned in the classroom.
 The participants, and the business school, quickly saw how maturity could be applied in a national context and subsequently led to Iceland becoming the first country in the world to produce academic research into maturity levels across a wide range of Icelandic companies.

-Now, after many years of further development, MI is delighted to be working with Michelle Thomson and Roger Mullin of Momentous Change to take this experiment to the next stage.
-This unique collaboration begins the process of bringing maturity and Total Stakeholder Value to Scotland, as a whole nation.
+Now, after many years of further development, MI is delighted to be taking this experiment to the next stage.
+This unique project begins the process of bringing maturity and Total Stakeholder Value to Scotland, as a whole nation.
 A project for mature change, across a whole economy, seems a very natural fit with Scottish values and its current place in the world.
 It is a relatively small country with ambition; shares many attributes with Iceland (independently-minded, national identity, challenging environment) and has a very rich heritage of enlightened thinking with a determined spirit of enterprise (one of MI’s core texts is the “The Puritan Gift” written by Scots, Ken and Will Hopper).

 So the ‘Value Scotland’ project is launched.
-Our outline plan is available here with a major event planned for Autumn 2018.
-If you are interested in working with MI and Momentous Change to help ‘Value Scotland’ you can read our simple, one-page guide (with the full list of OMINDEX questions) or contact –
+Our outline plan is available here.
+If you are interested in working with MI to help ‘Value Scotland’ you can read our simple, one-page guide (with the full list of OMINDEX questions) or contact –

 Paul Kearns at MI